INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 ### Add a fixed metadata field to each document

 You can add a field with a fixed value to every document indexed.
 This could be useful if you plan to add several data sets to one index and want to make sure each document is tagged with the data set name.
+To do this, simply specify `value` instead of `valuePath`.

     metadata: